rguske/blog/content/posts/vsphere-with-tanzu-supervisor-control-plane-vm-stucks-in-state-not-ready.md

 draft: false
 featuredImage: /img/v7k8s_svcp_not_ready_cover.png
 description: "The vSphere ESX Manager manages the life-cycle of agent VIBs and VMs.
 This post will give you an idea how it can help if one of your Supervisor Control Plane VMs stucks in state NotReady."
-categories: ["Kubernetes", "Cloud Native", "VMware"]
+categories: ["Platforms"]
 tags:
+- VMware
-- April2021
+- vSphere
 - Kubernetes
-- Tanzu
-- TKGs
-- vSphere
 ---

 <!--more-->